 Daniel began his career at AIG in New York and subsequently spent five years as Guarantee Officer for the Asia Region at the World Bank Group's Multilateral Investment Guarantee Agency (MIGA) in Washington, D.C.
 During that time he was responsible for underwriting PRI for projects in a dozen Asian countries.
 After then serving as Regional Manager for Political Risks for Southeast Asia and Greater China for AIG in Singapore, Daniel moved to Manila, Philippines where he was Guarantee and Risk Management Advisor, Political Risk Guarantee Specialist, and Senior Guarantees and Syndications Specialist for the ADB's Office of Cofinancing Operations.
 Over the course of his career Daniel has also held senior positions in the PRI brokerage business.

-Daniel is a regular contributing writer to the National Interest, Huffington Post, South China Morning Post, and many other publications.
+He is a regular contributing writer to the South China Morning Post, Sunday Guardian, and The National Interest, among many other current affairs and risk management publications.
 He holds master's degrees in International Relations from the University of Chicago and in International Management from the American Graduate School of International Management (Thunderbird) in Phoenix.
 He received his bachelor's degree in Political Science from Richmond College in London.